demisto/content/Packs/CortexXDR/Integrations/XQLQueryingEngine/README.md

 ### xdr-xql-file-event-query
 ***
-Query file events by file sha256.
+Query file events by the SHA256 file.

 #### Base Command